phalcon-orphanage/docs/fr/reference/tutorial-invo-3.rst

         // ...
     }

-A model, can have a method called "initialize", this method is called once per request and it serves the ORM to initialize a model.
+A model can have a method called :code:`initialize()`, this method is called once per request and it serves the ORM to initialize a model.
 In this case, "Products" is initialized by defining that this model has a one-to-many relationship to another model called "ProductTypes".